Dominic Smith Player Props: Nationals vs. Astros

-The Washington Nationals, including Dominic Smith (.194 batting average in his past 10 games), battle starting pitcher Framber Valdez and the Houston Astros at Minute Maid Park, Wednesday at 8:10 PM ET.
+The Washington Nationals, including Dominic Smith and his .429 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starting pitcher Cristian Javier and the Houston Astros at Minute Maid Park, Thursday at 8:10 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Astros.
+He collected two extra-base hits in his most recent appearance (2-for-4 with a double, a triple and an RBI) against the Astros.

 Dominic Smith Game Info & Props vs. the Astros